sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 * Tick the box to the left on the row with your VM.
 * At the upper right corner of the screen, under the dust bin drop-down button, click `Shutdown`.
-* Refresh the Virtual Machines list (by clicking on the two arrows chasing each other next to + button) until your VM is gone.
-It will be removed from the display, but you can start a new VM from your existing template and image any time.
+* Refresh (by clicking on the two arrows chasing each other next to + button) until your VM is gone from the list.
+It will be removed from the display, but you can start it any time.

 > **Food for brain:**
 >